bec-archer/YEET-2/YEET_User_Guide.md

 **Gallery View by Default:** Toggle this on to use gallery view instead of list view on the Dashboard and Items screens.

+**Light Mode:** YEET is designed for dark mode, so dark mode is the default.
+If you prefer light mode, toggle this on.
+The accent color automatically adjusts to a readable gold in light mode.

 ### Managing Categories

 Go to Settings → Categories to: